Sylius/Sylius/UPGRADE-1.11.md

 `Sylius\Component\Channel\Context\RequestBased\HostnameBasedRequestResolver::findChannel` will start selecting only a channel from a range of enabled channels.

+2. The `code` field was removed from OrderItem serialization (in `src/Sylius/Bundle/ApiBundle/Resources/config/serialization/OrderItem.xml`) as such field does not exist.
+Please, add it in your code base if you need it.

 # UPGRADE FROM `v1.11.2` TO `v1.11.3`

 1. Order Processors' priorities have changed and `sylius.order_processing.order_prices_recalculator` has now a higher priority than `sylius.order_processing.order_shipment_processor`.